How to cite this paper

 and buffer boundary crossing.
 This is work currently in progress.

-Parallel bit stream technology offers the opportunity to dramatically speed up the core
+Parallel bit stream technology offers the opportunity to dramatically speed up the

 XML processing components used to implement virtually any XML API.
-Character validation and
+Character validation

-transcoding, whitespace processing, and parsing up to including the full validation of tag
+transcoding, whitespace processing, and parsing up to including the full validation

 syntax can be handled fully in parallel using bit stream methods.
-Bit streams to mark the
+Bit streams to mark

 positions of all element names, attribute names and attribute values can also be produced,

 followed by fast bit scan operations to generate position and length values.
-Beyond bit
+Beyond

 streams, byte-oriented SIMD processing of names and numerals can also accelerate